 Most people are familiar with common taxes: income taxes, sales taxes, and additional taxes on products like cigarettes and gasoline.
-But what you may not know is that there are many peculiar taxes around the world.
-Here are a few from America you may never have known you paid.
+But you may not know about some of the odder taxes on the books around the country.
+Here are some interesting taxes that you may actually have paid without even knowing it.

 A tax on illegal drugs